jimbol/hands-on-fullstack-react/4-full-stack-lambdas/GUIDE.md

 - Run `amplify push` and test in Production.
 It should work

 ### Secrets
 - We dont want to store our user and password in source control.
-AWS Amplify lets us add secres
+AWS Amplify lets us add secrets
+- Install the aws-sdk: `yarn add aws-sdk`
 - Update the function
 ```
 amplify update function